NEXT ON OUR SCOUTING REPORTS IS TREVOR LAWRENCE. CHECK OUT SOME OF OUR OTHER SCOUTING REPORTS BELOW.

 It’s not only his pocket presence that scouts love.
 He is also unbelievably mobile for his height.
 He can escape pressure when needed with his feet and run for first downs when necessary.

-See the tweet below which shows Trevor Lawrence’s ability to take the offence into his own hands and use the read option to complete a QB Draw for multiple rushing touchdowns.
+See the video below which shows Trevor Lawrence’s ability to take the offence into his own hands

 - Has all the measureables.

 - A big time players who comes through in big time games.

 - Throws the ball with great velocity and zip.

 - A field general of a quarterback who has distinguished pocket presence.